United States Treasury security: Treasury bond

 Treasury bonds (T-bonds, also called a long bond) have the longest maturity at twenty or thirty years.
 They have a coupon payment every six months like T-notes.

 The U.S. federal government suspended issuing 30-year Treasury bonds for four years from February 18, 2002, to February 9, 2006.
 As the U.S. government used budget surpluses to pay down federal debt in the late 1990s, the 10-year Treasury note began to replace the 30-year Treasury bond as the general, most-followed metric of the U.S. bond market.
 However, because of demand from pension funds and large, long-term institutional investors, along with a need to diversify the Treasury's liabilities—and also because the flatter yield curve meant that the opportunity cost of selling long-dated debt had dropped—the 30-year Treasury bond was re-introduced in February 2006 and is now issued quarterly.
 In 2019, Treasury Secretary Steven Mnuchin said that the Trump administration was considering issuance of 50-year and even 100-year Treasury bonds, a suggestion which did not materialize.

+In September 2026, the $32tn US Treasury market endured its sharpest one-day sell-off since the onset of President Trump's trade war, putting it on course for its worst month since late 2024.
+Ten-year US Treasury yields climbed above 5.2 per cent — their highest level since 2007 — as the price of the debt fell sharply.
+Thirty-year yields, meanwhile, exceeded 5.5 per cent for the first time since 2004.
+Over the same period, the 30-year mortgage rate reached 7 per cent, its highest level in nearly two years, compounding affordability pressures on households.
+The net US debt pile also surpassed $40tn.